samaradel/www_threefold/www.threefoldtoken.com/content/information/Uber-for-internet-capacity.md

 The process to become a TF TF Miner is very straightforward.
 Anyone - whether individual, professional or corporate - can join the TF Grid by buying a Zero Node and downloading the Zero-OS open source software.
 You can even do it with your existing spare hardware.

-Now you can operate your micro datacenter and earn money on it
+Now you can operate your micro datacenter and earn money on it, we call this process TF Mining.

 Our Zero-Nodes are designed to be “plug and play” with full self driving capability - meaning TF TF Miners do not need to have IT experience.